 29. Walk Or Bike The Valley Trail

 The valley trail is a collection of walking and biking routes that intertwine all over Whistler.
-The Valley trail is one of the most popular things to do in Whistler in summer.
-During the summer months the valley trail is great for biking and summer walks, they’ll take through Lost Lake, to Green Lake and all the way back to Alta Lake.
+During the summer the valley trail is great for biking and summer walks, they’ll take you through Lost Lake, to Green Lake and all the way back to Alta Lake.

 30. Ride The Peak 2 Peak